 You may have read about my son Luke in previous articles.
-He has a number of disabilities of varying severity and suffers with epilepsy, a condition that affects the brain and causes repeated seizures.
+He has a number of disabilities of varying severity and suffers from epilepsy, a condition that affects the brain and causes repeated seizures.
 His life is at risk every time he has an epileptic fit and this can be quite a frightening experience, both for Luke and us as parents.
 We learnt that one thing that would help to reduce the fits for Luke was to have a night’s sleep.
 There became a point when his quality of sleep started getting worse and his rate of seizures began to increase.
 What could we do?
-He had already been prescribed enough medication and we didn’t want to have to increase this any further.
+He had already been prescribed enough medication, and we didn’t want to have to increase this any further.

 I had read that scientists often have trouble measuring human behaviour.
 This is because as soon as you monitor and measure something, let’s say your activity levels, people will then immediately look to seek improvement.
 So if people closely monitor the number of steps they take each day they then suddenly increase their rate of walking.